xlanor/hummingbird/README.md

-# Muzak
+# Hummingbird

 ![screenshot](docs/screenshot.png)

-Muzak is a modern music player written in Rust using GPUI, designed to be performant and lightweight while maximizing extensibility and maintaining a high design standard.
+Hummingbird is a modern music player written in Rust using GPUI, designed to be performant and lightweight while maximizing extensibility and maintaining a high design standard.